maleakhiw/Pessimistic-Neighbourhood-Aggregation-for-States-in-Reinforcement-Learning/README.md

-# Pessimistic Neigbourhood Aggregation for States in Reinforcement Learning
+# Pessimistic Neighbourhood Aggregation for States in Reinforcement Learning

 ## Description
 Reinforcement Learning (RL) is the task of maximising future reward by choosing the right actions in the right states.
 The agent typically starts out with limited knowledge about the environment, and learns from experience.
 When the number of states is finite and not too large, simple learning mechanisms can be devised relying on visiting the state many times.
 However, when the number of states is very large or infinite, no state may be visited twice.
 In order to learn, the agent needs to extrapolate the value of action in one state from experience from similar states.
 The purpose of this project will be to explore a few novel ideas for how to do this extrapolation.